hujhax/austin-improv-wiki/Troupes/Firth & Arjet.md

 **Firth & Arjet** (frequently written with no spaces: **Firth&Arjet**) was an improv duo.

 ## History
-They duo started in January 2007, winning a series of *[[Cagematch]]* competition shows with a signature half-scripted format.
+They duo started in January 2007, winning a series of *[[Shows/Cagematch]]* competition shows with a signature half-scripted format.
 Later, they started working with [[Performers/Asaf Ronen]] as their director and coach, and worked on character-focused formats.

 Firth and Arjet headlined *[[Shows/The Free Fringe]]* from its premiere on 1/5/12 until their last performance, on 8/9/12.